 Some countries have bilateral agreements with Portugal, affecting visa requirements.
 It’s essential to check the specific requirements for your country of origin through the official website of the Portuguese embassy or consulate in your home country.

-Longer Stays and Other Visas
+Longer Stays and other visas

 Thinking of a plan B?